-Instead of executing Davos, Wyman executes another prisoner in the Onion Knight's place and sends Davos to the Wolf's Den, a prison in White Harbor.
-The other prisoner's head and hands are removed, dipped in tar, and the unnamed prisoner's fingers are removed in order to make the remains which are displayed in public look truly like Davos's.
-The Freys write to King's Landing stating that Manderly loyally ordered the execution of the Onion Knight.
-Wyman Manderly's trick works, and the Iron Throne returns his only living son, Wylis, from captivity.
+Instead of executing Davos, Wyman sends Davos to comfortable captivity in the Wolf's Den, a prison in White Harbor, and a criminal who resembles Davos is killed instead.
+The unnamed man's head and hands are removed and dipped in tar, and his fingers are shortened by Ser Bartimus so that the publicly-displayed remains look like Davos's.
+Once the Freys inform Cersei's small council that Lord Manderly ordered the execution of the Onion Lord, the Iron Throne returns Wylis from captivity at Maidenpool.

 Quotes by Wyman

 If I had thought to see war again in my lifetime, I should have eaten a few less eels.—Wyman, to Catelyn Stark

 When treating with liars, even an honest man must lie.

 I am fat, and many think that makes me weak and foolish.